Ear, Nose, and Throat Specialists

 These subspeciality areas are pediatric otolaryngology (children), otology/neurotology (ears, balance, and tinnitus), allergy, facial plastic and reconstructive surgery, head and neck, laryngology (throat), and rhinology (nose).
 Some otolaryngologists limit their practices to one of these seven areas.

-Diagnosis And Treatment In Seven Areas Of Expertise
+Seven Areas of Expertise

 Otology/Neurotology: diseases of the ear, including trauma (injury), cancer, and nerve pathway disorders, which affect hearing and balance.